 Lightcast's multi-regional model is built off of gravitational flows, assuming that the larger a county's economy, the more influence it will have on the surrounding counties' purchases and sales.
-The equation behind this model is essentially the same that Isaac Newton used to calculate the gravitational pull between planets and stars.
-In Newton's equation, the masses of both objects are multiplied, then divided by the distance separating them and multiplied by a constant.
+The equation behind this model is essentially the same that lasac devator used to calculate the gravitational pull between planets and stars.
+In Newton's separating them and multiplied by a constant.
 In Lightcast's model, the masses are replaced with the supply of a sector for one county and the demand for that same sector from another county.
 The distance is replaced with an impedance value that considers the distance, type of roads, rail lines, and other modes of transportation.
 Once this is calculated for every county-to-county pair, a set of mathematical operations is performed to make sure all counties absorb the correct amount of supply from every county and the correct amount of demand from every county.
-These operations produce more than 200 million data points.
+These operations every county and the correct amount of demand from every county.
+These operations